Try this super easy DIY scented ice sensory play activity for kids!

 Then we froze it in a muffin tin and a traditional ice cube tray.
 This gave us variety and some bigger longer lasting ice cubes.

-Then we added food coloring to for a visual sensory experience as well.
+Then we added food coloring to the ice cube trays for a visual sensory play experience as well.

 For another visual ice experience try painting with ice cubes.